civichackingagency/scangov/README.md

 [.gov metadata](https://dotgov-metadata.civichackingagency.org) is a [Civic Hacking Agency](https://dotgov-metadata.civichacking.org) project to spread awareness about the importance of metadata in government websites.

 * Number of domains: Approximately 1,300
-* Current average score: 22%
+* Current average score: 36%
+* Current average grade: F

 ## Data